 Other Breaches Cites in Report

 Sexual harassment wasn’t the only ethical breach involving Flores and other executives on the Pima staff.
 The accreditation team also found many at the school described a hostile working environment based on intimidation and fear.
-The assessment team determined that a “symbiotic” working relationship between Flores and members of the governing board made it difficult, if not impossible, for the board to take necessary action when protocol or ethical standards were clearly breached.
+The assessment team determined that a “symbiotic” working relationship between Flores and members of the governing board made it difficult, if not impossible, for the board to take necessary action when the protocol or ethical standards were clearly breached.

 The team also found that Pima had been in the process of pursuing four-year degree offerings, which changed the way the executive team had been conducting operations at the school.
 Flores determined he only wanted to hire professors with PhDs, and instituted a new admission policy requiring students to achieve a certain score on a standardized examination to be considered for enrollment.
-The test was the COMPASS, a placement test
+The test was the COMPASS, a placement test from ACT.

 This new requirement was in direct conflict with previous enrollment policies at community colleges across the country that required only a high school diploma or GED for admittance.
 The accreditation team determined that the new requirement debunked the idea of education for the public good, a philosophy most community colleges continue to stand by.
 Executives for the school rebutted the claim, stating financial restrictions led to the need to focus on students with the greatest odd of college completion.